You deserve more than hope. You deserve insight and answers.

 Where can I get the PRELI test?

-The PRELI test will become available in the UK in Spring 2026 through a network of fertility clinics and specialists.
+The PRELI test is expected to launch in the UK (excluding Northern Ireland) around July 2026 through selected fertility clinics and specialists.

 Frequently Asked Questions